Predicting Good Quantum Circuit Compilation Options

-This shows the potential of machine learning-based optimization for optimization the quantum circuit compilation---similar to the enhancement these techniques brought to the domain of classical compiler optimization.
+This shows the potential of machine learning-based optimization for quantum circuit compilation---similar to the enhancement these techniques brought to the domain of classical compiler optimization.
 The Random Forest classifier is provided as a \mbox{pre-trained} model within our Python package.
-Next, the performance of the best machine learning algorithm, the Random Forest classifier, is examined to underline the importance of selecting good combinations of compilation options.
+Next, the performance of this classifier is examined to underline the importance of selecting good combinations of compilation options.